ABGERO Maintenance of Certification

 7. What specifically will the MOC process entail?

 The MOC process is comprised of two parts.
-Specialists will complete: (1) an electronic form, known as the ABGERO Specialty Continuing Professional Development (SCPD) Grid, to document professional activities and calculate “credits” (Discussed earlier in FAQ #2); and (2) a minimum of four brief questions related to clinical practice and setting, a recent ethical/diversity issue encountered, and the means by which clinical efficacy is evaluated.
+Specialists will complete: (1) An electronic form through an online portal, known as the ABGERO Specialty Continuing Professional Development (SCPD) Activities Summary, to document professional activities and calculate “credits” (Discussed earlier in FAQ #2); and (2) A narrative comprised of a minimum of four brief questions related to clinical practice and setting, a recent ethical/diversity issue encountered, and the means by which clinical efficacy is evaluated.
+Specialists are recommended to first review the ABGERO Maintenance of Certification (MOC) manual (https://abpp.org/application-information/learn-about-specialty-boards/geropsychology/document-library/) then to complete the SCPD activities summary worksheet (WORD version) and narrative in a saved document (e.g. WORD) and finally to use this when responding to the ABPP Maintenance of Certification – ABPP questions.
+The manual also includes an appendix with screenshots about using the portal to submit information.
+At present, the portal may not automatically save data that you input and come back to later, so a saved draft SCPD activities summary and narrative document will prevent any loss of your data.
+The whole process may be completed in approximately 6 hours.

-The SCPD Grid is a fillable pdf document that is accessed through the ABPP online portal (SharePoint).
-The grid contains five professional activity categories (Collaborative Clinical Consultation, Teaching/Training, Ongoing Education, Research/ Methodology, and Professional Leadership) with examples of specific activities subsumed within each category.
+The SCPD activities summary is a document that is accessed through the MOC Manual appendix on the ABGERO website to use as a worksheet in preparation for inputting data and the narrative into the online portal.
+The activities summary contains five professional activity categories (Collaborative Clinical Consultation, Teaching/Training, Ongoing Education, Research/ Methodology, and Professional Leadership) with examples of specific activities subsumed within each category.
 Specialists will calculate credit values for each activity in which they engaged during the two years prior to their MOC submission deadline.
-The credit values will be entered into the grid and the specialist will check off each specific foundational and functional competency supported by that activity (please refer to the ABGERO Candidate Manual for a review of geropsychology competencies).
-Specialists may review and download the SCPD grid and glossary of qualifying activities and credit values at any time so that, if desired, the grid may be completed prospectively over the two years leading up to the MOC submission date.
-The grid automatically updates credit totals as new activities are recorded.
+The credit values will be entered into the activities summary and the specialist will check off each specific foundational and functional competency supported by that activity (please refer to the ABGERO Candidate Manual for a review of geropsychology competencies).
+Specialists may review and download the SCPD activities summary and glossary of qualifying activities and credit values at any time so that, if desired, the activities summary may be completed prospectively over the two years leading up to the MOC submission date.
+The online portal form automatically updates credit totals as new activities are recorded.
+We have included a screenshot tutorial within the ABGERO Candidate Manual for how to access and input data into the online portal form.

-9. What if I don’t engage in all of the activities in the grid?
+9. What if I don’t engage in all of the activities in the activities summary?

 ABGERO recognizes that professional activities will vary widely from one specialist to the next, depending upon their areas of interest, work setting, and primary roles (e.g., clinician, researcher, academician).
-Specialists do not need to engage in all activities within a given category and may satisfy ABGERO professional activity criteria by documenting activities in as few as two of the five grid categories.
+Specialists do not need to engage in all activities within a given category and may satisfy ABGERO professional activity criteria by documenting activities in as few as two of the five activities summary categories.
+Please use the “Other- please specify” Description category for each competency domain to further explain or to expand on an activity described in the narrative that is not captured by the activities summary items.

 10. How can someone in private practice meet the professional activity criteria?

-11. What was the rationale for adding self-evaluation questions?
+12. What was the rationale for adding the narrative self-evaluation questions?

 This component is required by ABPP.
-Whereas the SCPD grid provides a quantitative summary of the Specialist’s professional activities, the self-evaluation questions give the Specialist opportunities to provide contextual information, elaborate on the information supplied in the grid, and address foundational competencies regarding ethical practice and self-assessment.
+Whereas the SCPD activities summary provides a quantitative summary of the Specialist’s professional activities, the self-evaluation questions give the Specialist opportunities to provide contextual information, elaborate on the information supplied in the activities summary, and address foundational competencies regarding ethical practice and self-assessment.
 ABGERO has structured the questions to be as brief and objective as possible.
+It is helpful for the Specialist to highlight professional activities that relate to foundational and functional geropsychology competencies as defined in the manual.

 Each board is developing its own specialty-specific requirements regarding MOC.
 ABGERO will require all Specialists, including those holding multiple certifications, to demonstrate maintenance of geropsychology competencies; however, the timing of MOC submission may be adjusted to allow such Specialists to streamline the submission process.
 Specific details regarding MOC submissions from those who are certified by multiple ABPP Specialty Boards are currently being developed by the ABPP MOC Work Group and will be forthcoming.
 Ultimately, each Specialist will be responsible for knowing the MOC requirements to maintain all of their ABPP certifications.

-If you have questions that are not addressed in this FAQ or the ABGERO Candidate Manual, please contact the ABGERO MOC Director via the ABGERO Central Office: vmolinari@usf.edu
+If you have questions that are not addressed in this FAQ or the ABGERO Maintenance of Certification Manual, please see the general ABPP FAQs for more information (Maintenance of Certification FAQ – ABPP).
+You may also contact the ABGERO MOC Director richard.zweig@yu.edu.